 These small, firm nodules sit just below the mucus membrane that lines the inside of the mouth.
 Lymphoepithelial cysts usually appear as flesh-colored, white, or yellow bumps under the tongue or on the floor of the mouth.

 Sialolithiasis, also known as salivary stones, is a condition in which stones of crystalized minerals form in the ducts of the salivary glands.
-Sialolithiasis is the most common cause of salivary gland swelling.
+Sialolithiasis is the

 A stone that forms in the sublingual gland, located underneath the tongue, can lead to a sore, painful bump.